As workplaces grow increasingly sophisticated, it’s imperative that employers keep workers safe, increase efficiency, and improve organization.

 - International Building Code (IBC): The International Code Council’s IBC provides guidance for how (and where) luminous exit markings must be used.

 - National Fire Protection Association (NFPA): The NFPA’s Life Safety Code, which covers building safety in the United States, includes requirements for when (and how) to use exit stair path markings.

-Learn more about these standards (and other uses for glow-in-the-dark signage) with Graphic Products’ free Introduction to Photoluminescent Labels, Signs & Path Marking guide.
+Learn more about these standards (and other uses for glow-in-the-dark signage) with Graphic Products’ Introduction to Photoluminescent Labels, Signs & Path Marking guide.

 Floor Marking for Marine Settings

 Docks, ships, oil rigs, and other marine settings are rife with hazards.
 Slips, trips, and falls are especially common when working in marine environments.
 Fortunately, floor marking can keep workers safe, upright, and on the job.
 Here’s how various types of floor marking can help:

 - Tread tape (non-abrasive): Improve your grip on hand rails and desktop surfaces, and stay upright in areas where liquid spills regularly occur.

 - Tread tape (abrasive): Avoid slips and falls with abrasive tape that offers a stronger, more durable grip on stairs, patterned floors, and other slippery surfaces.